-The Security Target [6] and [9] (table 17 therein) provides a table detailing the available cryptographic functionality.

-Any Cryptographic Functionality that is marked in column 'Security Level above 100 Bits' of the following table with 'no' achieves a security level of lower than 100 Bits (in general context).
+The Security Target [6] and [9] (table 18 therein) provides a table detailing the available cryptographic functionality.
+Any Cryptographic Functionality therein, that is marked as 'Security Level above 100 Bits', achieves a security level of at least 100 Bits (in general context).